MasaAladwan/The_Simpsons_Sentiment_Analysis_/README.md

 ## Data Preprocessing

-* Identified and handled miss input in the "raw_character_text" column by comparing it with the "character_id" column"
+* Identified and handled miss input in the "raw_character_text" column by comparing it with the "character_id" column
 * Null values in 'character_id' column represent scenes (scenes don't have IDs)
 * Converted the character_id from object to int, as the column contains both int and float values.
 * Timestamp Conversion: Convert the timestamp_ms column from milliseconds to minutes to see if they speak more at the beginning, middle, or end of the episode